JohnBDev-Official/FNF-Manager/README.md

 # FNF Manager
+An all-in-one app for managing Friday Night Funkin.

 ## What is FNF Manager?
 FNF Manager is an all-in-one Friday Night Funkin' Manager to manage things like base game, mods, save data, covers, etc.